 Life insurance applications usually take two to six weeks for approval.
-Within this time frame, the insurance application will be undergoing the underwriting process - the process by which insurers look at the many factors that will determine how much of a financial risk an applicant poses to them, and thus how much they will have to pay for coverage.
+Within this time frame, the insurance application will be undergoing the underwriting process - the process by which insurers look at the many factors that will determine how much of a financial risk an applicant poses to them, and thus how much they will have to pay for life insurance coverage.

 Let’s dive in and learn more about the underwriting process.